 Retail Media Networks: A Story Still Being Written

 One topic that generated serious conversation was retail media networks.
-In one session, one large retailer was quoted as getting 30% of their marketing profits from their retail media network.
-The industry is heading toward massive ad spend growth.
+One large retailer was quoted as getting 30 percent of their marketing profits from their retail media network.
 I strongly agree with the prognosticators that this will be transformational from a revenue and customer engagement perspective.

-Where’s this all going?
 Extending digital success to the physical store will require retailers to bring a geospatial lens to their network strategies: Which stores carry which brand advertising based on trade areas?
 Where in the space do you maximize impact?
 How do you prove ROI when the journey happens in real space, not clicks?
-The retailers who crack in-store retail media will understand this is fundamentally a spatial problem.

-The best night’s sleep I get all year is the first night after NRF, back in my own bed.
-Forty thousand steps in three days, surrounded by forty thousand colleagues, immersed in an industry I’ve been part of for five decades.
 NRF is always overwhelming.
-It’s so easy to get lost in the noise, the hype, the buzzwords.
-But having lived through multiple retail cycles, I’m always surprised how familiar many of these challenges are —even as the technology evolves.
+It’s easy to get lost in the noise and buzzwords.
+But having lived through multiple retail cycles, I’m always surprised how familiar many of these challenges are—even as the technology evolves.

 Location intelligence isn’t competing with AI or other technologies.
-NRF reinforced that it’s the foundation that allows those technologies to work in the real world—where customers shop, stores operate, and revenue is generated.
+It’s the foundation that allows those technologies to work in the real world—where customers shop, stores operate, and revenue is generated.